Skip to main content

 In many low and middle income countries, households contribute between one fifth and half of all education spending

-For example, in 2019, Nigeria had one of the lowest levels of government expenditure as a percentage of GDP.
-Yet, once household contributions are taken into account, Nigeria’s total national expenditure on education as a percentage of GDP was similar to that of France.
+For example, in 2019, Bangladesh had one of the lowest levels of government expenditure as a percentage of GDP.
+Yet, once household contributions are taken into account, Bangladesh’s total national expenditure on education as a percentage of GDP was similar to that of France.

-The government of Pakistan spent about 2.5 percentage points of GDP less on education than did Germany – the blue bar –, but Pakistan spent overall more than Germany because its households spent more than three percentage points of GDP on education – the red bar.
+The government of India spent about 2.4 percentage points of GDP less on education than did Belgium – the blue bar –, but India spent overall more than Belgium because its households spent more than 2.6 percentage points of GDP on education – the red bar.

-The share of households in total education expenditure rises to over 70% in some countries, including Bangladesh, Haiti and Nigeria.
+The share of households in total education expenditure rises to over 70% in some countries, including Nigeria, Haiti and Lebanon.

 Conclusion